-Algebra II (M25220)
+Algebra II (M25220) 2 semesters, 2 credits

 Recommended: Geometry and Algebra I

 This course includes a review of Algebra I and an expansion of the topics covered in Algebra I. This course covers relations, functions, polynomials, algebraic fractions, logarithmic and exponential functions, sequences and series, counting principles and probability.
 Solving higher degree equations and inequalities, and applications of math to science will also be included.